Ciceri e tria: Ingredients and preparation

-Pasta and chickpeas are the primary ingredients in Ciceri e tria.
+Pasta and chickpeas are the primary ingredients in ciceri e tria.
 Some versions of the dish may have a significant amount of broth, which may be eaten using a spoon.
 Some of the pasta (from one-third to one-half) is fried in oil as part of its preparation, while the rest of it is boiled.
 The use of fried pasta was originally performed to create a quality or mouthfeel of meatiness in the dish during times of meat scarcity.
 The fried pasta may also add crunchiness to the dish.
 Apulian versions may involve the chickpeas being simmered over a low heat while fresh pasta is being prepared.
-Dried/uncooked chickpeas may be soaked one day prior to preparation of the dish.
-Additional ingredients may include onion, carrot, celery and garlic.
+Dried or uncooked chickpeas may be soaked one day prior to preparation of the dish.
+Additional ingredients may include onion, carrot, celery, and garlic.
 It may be seasoned with black pepper.
 It has been described as having a bacon-like flavor.
-It may be served as a side dish with bread or rice.

-Service

-In Apulia, the dish is a common primi piatti dish, which is a first course of pasta.
-In the Italian formal meal structure, a first course is referred to as primo, and typically consists of hot food.